sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6000 - computed-field-methods/1250 - draft_copy_to_section.md

           "isCaseSensitive": true
         }
       },
-      /* return each claim as object containg claim # and phone # fields */
+      /* return each claim as object containing claim # and phone # fields */
       "fields": [
         {